villo/Labs/Books/readme.md

 You can alter the functionality of Books by using certain properties when referencing the kind.

 - The "transition" property lets you define what animation you wish to use when pages are changing.
-Currently, the transitions "fade", "pop", "slade", and "simple" are supported.
+Currently, the transitions "fade", "pop", "slade", "slide" and "simple" are supported.
 Fade is used by default.
 - The "cue" property will prevent animations from occuring concurrently, and run them once the current animation is completed.
 This is disabled by default.
 - The "absolute" property changes how the pages are displayed.
 By default, all pages are given a "position: absolute;" style to allow animations to work correctly.
 Setting "absolute" to false will remove this styling, and set the transition to "simple".